ragunath1242001/tsg_semantic_observability-demo/docs/apps/control-plane/build-process.md

 pnpm install
 ```

 And afterwards you can run a command by using `pnpm ...` with any command that is listed in the `package.json` file.
-If you want to run a command only for a specific package (for example backend) you can run `pmpm --filter backend ...` where at the dots you can place a command that is in the `package.json` of that specific app/lib.
+If you want to run a command only for a specific package (for example control-plane-api) you can run `pmpm --filter control-plane-api ...` where at the dots you can place a command that is in the `package.json` of that specific app/lib.

 ## Development

 For development, everything is setup to be used with vscode.
 This means tests will automatically run on save, prettier will make code styling consistent, and debug scripts are available.

-To run the frontend and backend in watch mode use the following command:
+To run the control-plane-ui and control-plane-api in watch mode use the following command:

 ```
 pnpm run dev:control-plane-api